 - c) report to the head office on matters such as business trends, business opportunities and developments in IFSC and rest of India - iv.
 ROs shall not advertise a particular financial product or a particular financial service.
 The term "advertise", shall mean: - (a) to promote one or more financial product or a regulated activity - (b) to invite or induce a person to enter into an agreement with any person in relation to a financial product or to engage in a regulated activity. - v.
 A RO shall not engage in the activity of providing investment advice.
-The term "investment advice" shall have the meaning as in section 2(I) of the SEBI (Investment Advisors) Regulation,2013 (as amended from time to time) or as defined in any other regulation of the Authority pertaining to providing Investment Advisory services in IFSC and which is in force. - vi.
+The term "investment advice" shall have the meaning as in section 2(s) of the International Financial Services Centres Authority (Capital Market Intermediaries).
+Regulations, 2021 - vi.
 A RO shall not market or undertake promotions of financial products or services offered by a third party unrelated to it notwithstanding any agreement between such third party with the related party of the RO to distribute such products. - vii.
 While a RO may introduce or refer a potential customer to its related party (see 6(i) above), it shall not undertake activities under the head "making arrangements" which other financial institutions are eligible to provide in IFSC.
-Examples of activities under the abovementioned head that ROs may not provide include: - a) negotiating and settling the terms of the contract between the potential customer and the financial product or service provider; - b) collecting and processing fees, commissions or other payments - c) receiving and transmitting client orders or instructions; - d) issuing confirmations relating to transactions; - e) opening bank accounts for or on behalf of customers to facilitate transactions; - f) receiving any fees or other financial benefits from the potential customer for its marketing or referral activities; - g) undertaking activities which can reasonably be regarded by potential customers as indicating (or implying) that they have a client relationship with the RO including having a nominated employee of the RO as a key contact for a potential customer, conducting regular meetings (through any medium) with the customers referred to its related parties to discuss the needs and objectives of such customers under circumstances that might lead the potential customer to believe that the financial service or financial product in question is being provided by the RO.
+Examples of activities under the abovementioned head that ROs may not provide include: - a) negotiating and settling the terms of the contract between the potential customer and the financial product or service provider; - b) collecting and processing fees, commissions or other payments - c) receiving and transmitting client orders or instructions; - d) issuing confirmations relating to transactions; - e) opening bank accounts for or on behalf of customers to facilitate transactions; - f) receiving any fees or other financial benefits from the potential customer for its marketing or referral activities; - g) undertaking activities which can reasonably be regarded by potential customers as indicating (or implying) that they have a client relationship with the RO including having a nominated employee of the RO as a key contact for a potential customer, conducting regular meetings (through any medium) with the customers referred to its related parties to discuss the needs and objectives of such customers under circumstances that might lead the potential customer to believe that the financial service or financial product in question is being provided by the RO. - viii.
+A RO shall not market or undertake promotions of financial products or services offered by a related party of the RO if such related party has an office in IFSC.

-12 See section 3(e)(xii) of the IFSCA Act,2019
+14 See section 3(e)(xii) of the IFSCA Act,2019